 Are you aware that each Fellow is responsible for his/her car, car insurance, and health insurance?
 (The Fellows Program is considered a graduate-level program and you may qualify to remain on your parent’s health insurance plan as a student.)

 Are you aware of the following information?
-The Memphis Fellows Program has a written policy regarding the dating of other Fellows of the same Fellows Class.
+The San Antonio Fellows Program has a written policy regarding the dating of other Fellows of the same Fellows Class.
 This policy asks each Fellow to adhere to a no-dating policy with the other students (Fellows) within the program.
 We do this so that dating does not become a distraction to the group and so that Fellows can begin to build deep community in the early months of the program and throughout the entire year.
 We have found that this creates healthy boundaries and takes the pressure off as men and women begin to build deep friendships.
 Are you also aware that we do not allow fellows to marry during the program?
 We welcome engaged fellows but to allow the fellows to invest in the community of the fellows we do not allow fellows to marry during the program.

 Agreement and Signature